Which ASCOT tool should I use?

 There are also versions designed for different methods of data collection:

-• Self-completion questionnaires for use in surveys or interviews with adults with care needs (ASCOT-SCT4), carers (ASCOT-Carer SCT4) or workforce (ASCOT-Workforce).
+• Questionnaires for use in surveys of adults with care needs (ASCOT-SCT4), carers (ASCOT-Carer SCT4) or workforce (ASCOT-Workforce).

-• Interview questionnaires for adults with care and support needs (ASCOT-INT4) and carers (ASCOT-Carer INT4) to collect data on the impact/effect of social care on SCRQoL.
+• Interviews for adults with care and support needs (ASCOT-INT4) and carers (ASCOT-Carer INT4) to collect data on the impact/effect of social care services on peoples’ SCRQoL.

-Many adults using social care services struggle with self-report methods (SCT4/INT4).
-This presentation takes you through the versions of ASCOT (as listed below) designed to support research involvement.
+Many adults using social care services struggle with structured surveys or interviews.
+This presentation takes you through some versions of ASCOT designed to support research involvement.
+They are also listed below:

 • Mixed methods version for data collection in care homes (ASCOT-CH4).
 In addition to ASCOT-CH4, there is an ‘add on’ module to also collect data on two health measures of (1) anxiety and low mood and (2) pain.
 This is know as the ASCOT-CH4-HD.